oqtane/oqtane.framework/README.md

 # Latest Release

-[3.3.1](https://github.com/oqtane/oqtane.framework/releases/tag/v3.3.1) was released on Jan 14, 2023 and is primarily focused on flexibility, as the permissions system has been enhanced to support a new type of API permissions that provide developers with additional opportunities to create sophisticated modern web applications.
-This release also includes performance optimizations, enhancements to file management, and numerous user experience improvements including the addition of a new AutoComplete component.
-This release includes 51 pull requests by 3 different contributors, pushing the total number of project commits all-time over 3200.
+[3.4.0](https://github.com/oqtane/oqtane.framework/releases/tag/v3.4.0) was released on Mar 14, 2023 and is primarily focused on performance, as the permissions system has been overhauled to avoid unnecessary encoding and parsing of custom access control strings.
+This release also includes enhancements to connection string management, numerous stabilization and user experience improvements, and the ability to dynamically generate an XML sitemap for seach engine indexing.
+This release includes 62 pull requests by 6 different contributors, pushing the total number of project commits all-time over 3300.
 The Oqtane framework continues to evolve at a rapid pace to meet the needs of .NET developers.

 # Oqtane Framework